toji/webgpu-gltf-case-study/index.md

 }]
 ```

 You can see that both of these point at the same `bufferView`, but while the first has a `byteOffset` of 0 the second points to a location 5760 byte in!
-This is because whatever tool produced this file made the decision to place all the attributes in a single buffer, one after the other like this:
+This is because whatever tool produced this file made the decision to place all the attributes in a single vertex buffer, one after the other like this:

 ```
 Position|Position|Position|...|Normal|Normal|Normal|...
 ```

 That's a perfectly valid thing to do!
-And were we writing a WebGL renderer it wouldn't cause us any problems, because `gl.vertexAttribPointer()` doesn't place any limits on the attribute offsets.
+And if we were writing a WebGL renderer it wouldn't cause us any problems, because `gl.vertexAttribPointer()` doesn't place any limits on the attribute offsets.

-WebGPU, however, has two places where byte offsets into a vertex buffer can be specified: When setting the attribute offsets in a render pipeline, which is limited to the aforementioned `arrayStride`/2048 bytes, and as an optional argument when calling `setVertexBuffer()`, which has no limit.
-So, the intended way for you to specify an attribute offset is to "normalize" all the attribute offsets for a given buffer so that they the lowest attribute offset is treated as 0, then specify the offset to that attribute when binding the vertex buffer.
+So how do we get around this restriction in WebGPU?
+Luckily there are two places where byte offsets into a vertex buffer can be specified: When creating a render pipeline (which is limited to the aforementioned `arrayStride`/2048 bytes) and as an optional argument when calling `setVertexBuffer()`, which has _no limit_.
+The intended way for you to specify attribute offsets is to "normalize" the attribute offsets for a given buffer so that the lowest offset is treated as 0.
+Then in the render loop you specify the full offset to the that attribute when binding the vertex buffer.

-We can implement this for our code above like so:
+We can implement this in our primitive setup code like so:

 ```js
 function setupPrimitive(gltf, primitive) {